 - Catastrophic injuries

-Some car accidents are so devastating that the victims don’t survive their injuries.
+Some collisions are so devastating that the victims don’t survive their injuries.
 When that happens, our lawyers are here to help surviving family members fight to recover damages for the wrongful death of a loved one.

 What Causes Most Car Accidents in Waynesboro, Georgia?

-Car accidents happen on a regular basis in Waynesboro and nearby communities.
-These crashes can happen in an instant–even before the victim can really understand what happened.
+Traffic collisions happen on a regular basis in Waynesboro and nearby communities.
+These wrecks can happen in an instant–even before the victim can really understand what happened.

 - Distracted driving